microsoft/Windows-universal-samples/Samples/TouchKeyboard/README.md

 # Touch keyboard sample

-Shows how apps can influence whether the touch keyboard displays when the user taps on a control with the pen or touch.
+Shows both the default display behavior of the touch keyboard and how that behavior can be customized in a UWP app.

 > **Note:** This sample is part of a large collection of UWP feature samples.
 > If you are unfamiliar with Git and GitHub, you can download the entire collection as a